MichaelKim0407/PyCalculator/README.txt

 Py-Calculator is a Python-based, easy-to-use calculator.
 Arthur: MichaelKim0407 <jinzheng19930407@sina.com>

+--- SETUP & RUN ---

+1. Please make sure you have Python 2.7 installed on your computer.

+2. Unpack the source code anywhere you like.

+3. Run main.py using Python 2.7.

 --- BASIC USAGES ---

 1. Enter any expression and get the result.